nikerla/vc-content/pages/businessfeatures/product-information-management.md

     <div class="section-title">Agility</div>
         <div class="col-w">
             <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-                Agility is a PIM management solution that can be tailored specifically to any organizational need or individual role.
+                <a href="http://www.agilitymultichannel.com/" rel="nofollow">Agility</a> is a PIM management solution that can be tailored specifically to any organizational need or individual role.
 Agility multi-channeling can provide you with dynamic workflows, streamline the process of managing product information, enrich the content and rid it of errors.
 Built-in tools for integration make the platform easy to scale as well as gather info about the products.
 Agility works well for B2C and B2B vendors who have a need to customize and improve the data.
             </div>
             <div class="col __col-30">